proses92/java-bootcamp/README.md

 (It is assumed that Maven is already installed and working).

-1. Create and build a simple Maven project:
+1. Create and build a simple Maven project.
 2. Customize the Maven project by adding new dependencies: log4j, junit.
 3. Create a simple unit test under src/test/java and run it.
 Then skip the unit test by property or by adding the skipping test configuration to your pom.xml file.

-## Key Points:

-1,2,3

 ## Commit: